sarasamain/sarasamain/README.md

 ## Hi there 👋  My name is Sara, welcome to my Github!

 I am a full stack developer and photographer from Galicia, Spain.
-I love coding because of the ever-changing nature of the industry, and my background in the media industry and my passion for visual arts play a key role in the way I develop apps.
+I love coding because of the ever-changing nature of the industry, and my background in media  and my passion for visual arts play a key role in the way I develop apps.

 When I am not coding, some of my hobbies include hiking 🥾, cooking 🧑‍🍳 , illustration 🎨 , travelling✈️ and cats 🐈